 - Payment processing.
-Access to online payment processing via reputable third-party providers like LawPay.
+Access to online payment processing via reputable third-party providers.

 - Meeting facilities.
 A large room for presentations, meeting rooms for depositions.
 It’s common for bar associations to provide attorneys with a meeting space they can reserve for bar or individual related purposes.

 - Your bar association may provide you with options and additional savings on your insurance plans including health, dental, life, professional liability, accidental death, property and casualty, crime, auto and home insurance.